Five things you didn't know: Vanquish S Ultimate

 The first of which is a bold Ultimate Black that boasts bronze graphics and stitching paired with black brake calipers.
 The second is the customary Aston Martin Xenon Grey, which receives blue accents and stitching as well as some standout yellow calipers.
-The final theme, and the one presented on the Vanquish S Ultimate currently residing in The Gallery, comes in stunning White Gold with bronze highlights.
+The final theme was a stunning White Gold with bronze highlights.

 These colour combinations aren’t just limited to the exterior paintwork, however.
 On the inside, Obsidian Black with Chestnut Tan accents, Phantom Grey with Electron Yellow accents and Chestnut Tan with Obsidian Black accents were on offer.